 - Send Connector

 When a user comes to this stage, a push will be sent to him/her if they have active devices present against them.
-Currently marketers should be able to send push to Android & iOS devices.
+Marketers can configure messages for Andriod, iOS and Web devices simultaneously.

 Marketers can set the new push message (personalize-able on User attributes) or import the message from an existing campaign using the campaign id of that campaign.